Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 The Darbinyan Night-Duty Trial: The Foundation Study

-The Shevtsov et al. randomized placebo-controlled trial examined Rhodiola’s anti-fatigue effects in 161 cadets during night duties under sleep restriction.
-Three doses were tested (185mg, 370mg, and 555mg).
-All three Rhodiola groups showed statistically significant improvements compared to placebo, with the 370mg dose producing the most consistent improvements across all measured cognitive domains.
-The 555mg dose did not produce greater improvements than 370mg — consistent with the paradoxical sedation at higher doses documented in the adaptogen literature.
-This trial established the dose-response relationship informing the 200–400mg cognitive enhancement recommendation.
+A subsequent randomized placebo-controlled trial by Shevtsov and colleagues examined Rhodiola’s anti-fatigue effects in 161 cadets performing night duties under sleep restriction.
+Three doses of Rhodiola were tested (185mg, 370mg, and 555mg of the same standardized extract) against placebo.
+All three Rhodiola groups showed statistically significant improvements in anti-fatigue and cognitive performance measures compared to placebo, with the 370mg dose producing the most consistent improvements across all measured cognitive domains.

 The Student Examination Trial

-The Olsson et al. study examined Rhodiola’s effects in 118 patients with stress-related burnout.
-After 12 weeks of 400mg daily, participants showed significant improvements in burnout syndrome scores, attention, cognitive speed, and cortisol awakening response normalization — direct evidence of HPA axis recalibration in a chronically stressed human population.
+A more recent open-label study published in Journal of Sports Medicine and Physical Fitness examined Rhodiola’s effects in 118 patients with stress-related burnout and chronic fatigue.
+After 12 weeks of 400mg daily Rhodiola extract, participants showed significant improvements in burnout syndrome scores, attention, cognitive speed, and cortisol awakening response normalization — the last finding representing direct evidence of HPA axis recalibration in a chronically stressed human population.

 The Systematic Reviews

-The Ishaque et al. systematic review concluded that eleven of eleven reviewed studies demonstrated improvements in physical and mental fatigue outcomes with good tolerability across all trials.
-The Hung et al. systematic review reached similar conclusions, noting the consistency of anti-fatigue effects across diverse populations and study designs.
+Two systematic reviews have evaluated the overall Rhodiola evidence base.
+The Ishaque et al. systematic review in BMC Complementary and Alternative Medicine concluded that eleven of eleven reviewed studies demonstrated improvements in physical and mental fatigue outcomes and that Rhodiola was well-tolerated across all trials.
+The Hung et al. systematic review reached similar conclusions, noting that the consistency of anti-fatigue effects across diverse populations and study designs provides meaningful confidence in the compound’s efficacy for this indication.

 Free Download